Nicopa/electroneek-tech-assignment/README.md

 Another requirement is, you have to make use of the ***Shared*** folder for shared resources or schemas or data.

+## Assignment resolution
+I've decided to implement an user chat simulation for this assignment.
+You can create users with some basic data, list and delete them.
+When you have at least one user and you start the chat, the users will send random messages in intervals of three seconds.

+You can check the HTTP endpoints documentation by running the server and accessing the base path: http://localhost:3000/.

 ## To Run the project
 ### To Run the server
 Navigate to *app-server* folder